Coder-crooz-v2/api-testing-task/README.md

 - `unique_names_v3_autocomplete.txt`: Names unique to the v3 endpoint

 ## Main script:
-The main script for the complete implementation is in the `script.py` file.
+The main script for the complete implementation is in the `script.py` file. <br>
 Requirements:
 ```text
 python>=3.10 (recommended)